Hobe Sound National Wildlife Refuge

 The Hobe Sound National Wildlife Refuge, a part of the United States National Wildlife Refuge System, is a refuge on Jupiter Island in Florida.
 Its official name as of 2019 is the Nathaniel P. Reed Hobe Sound National Wildlife Refuge.
 Part of the refuge is inside the town of Jupiter Island, while the rest is in the unincorporated areas of Martin County.
 The 1035 acre refuge was established in 1969, to protect the loggerhead and green sea turtles.
 It is administered as part of the Arthur R. Marshall Loxahatchee National Wildlife Refuge.

 Within the refuge is the 173 acre Reed Wilderness Seashore Sanctuary, designated a National Natural Landmark in November 1967.

+Turtle nesting

+The Hobe Sound National Wildlife refuge is a nesting ground for up to four different kinds of sea turtles including: Loggerhead turtles, Leatherback turtles, Green turtles, and Kemp's Ridley turtles.
+These turtles are listed as federally endangered being threatened by local predators.
+The Hobe Sound National Wildlife refuge aims to protect sea turtle nests by neutralizing their natural predators which include raccoons and armadillos.

 Beach erosion

 According to the Florida Department of Environmental Protection, a significant amount of coastal erosion in Florida is directly attributable to the construction and maintenance of navigation inlets.

 In July 2013, approximately 200,000 cuyd of beach-quality material was dredged from the St. Lucie Inlet Federal channel and impoundment basin and placed on the downdrift beaches of Jupiter Island in the vicinity of the Hobe Sound National Wildlife Refuge, with funding provided to the U.S. Army Corps of Engineers from the U.S. Congress.